DurianZealot/Aristotle-s-Realm/README.md

 | **admin username** | **admin password** |
 |       admin        |       admin        |

-A guest without loggoing in can browse stories published pulically.
+A guest without logging in can browse stories published pulbically.

-A log-in user can browse stories, create stories, make proposal to others stories, create own proposal to others stories, and accept/reject others proposal to own stories
+A logged-in user can browse stories, create stories, make proposal to others stories, and accept/reject others proposal to their own stories

-An admin account can log in as a user to use the website as stated above.
-They can also choose to log in as admin on the login screen to access the admin dashboard which will allow them to review reports as well as view all users and stories on the website
+An admin when logged in is shown the admin dashboard.
+There, they can view all users and stories on the website using a search feature and delete users or stories if approrpiate.

 ### Create Story: